 This might be the most important metric we tested.
-If it's not easy to use, it likely won't be in your fishing arsenal for long.
-A standout in this category is the Bubba Landing Net, with functional style, nondetachable pole, and solid grip made it easy to grab quickly and scoop up the larger fish we caught during testing.
+If a net's not easy to use, it likely won't be in your fishing arsenal for long.
+A standout in this category is the Bubba Landing Net, with functional style, a nondetachable pole, and a solid grip that made it easy to grab quickly and scoop up the larger fish we caught during testing.

 With its classic construction and limited features, the SF Fly Fishing Landing Net also proved strong in this metric.
-While it didn't score high in the versatility department, it's a purpose-built design meant it was about as easy to use as you can get for a fishing net.
+Although it didn't score high in the versatility department, it's purpose-built design means it's about as easy to use as you can get for a fishing net.
 The KastKing Madbite fits the easy to use bill, too.
-It floats, it folds and unfolds smoothly, it has a relatively large hoop opening, and it has a ruler on the handle to measure your every catch.
+It floats, it folds and unfolds smoothly, it has a relatively large hoop opening, and it has a ruler on the handle to measure your catch.

 This is a tough metric to determine within a limited time frame.
-But experience, hands-on feel, visual stress on the handle, and materials utilized in the design can tell you a lot.
-There were some standouts based on initial feel and actual field testing.
+But experience, hands-on feel, visual stress on the handle, and materials utilized in the design told our testers a lot.
+There were some standouts based on the initial feel and actual field testing.
 The KastKing Madbite just felt like it was built to last right out of the bag.
-Speaking of bags though, that's about the only thing that probably wouldn't last long with this net.
-It was already showing clear signs of wear after a few outings.
+Speaking of bags, though, that's about the only thing that probably wouldn't last long with this net.
+Its bag was already showing distinct signs of wear after a few outings.

 With catch and release becoming more and more popular, we think this is an important metric to include.
-Older nets with their thin string netting material would often harm the fish and reduce the chances of survival once released.
-Now with new, thicker rubberized netting material, the fish are treated to a much more gentle experience that boosts their chances of making it once released.
+Older nets with their thin string netting material can harm fish and reduce their chances of survival after release.
+Now with new, thicker rubberized netting material, fish can be treated to a much more gentle experience that boosts their chances of surviving and producing even more fish once released.

 As a net explicitly designed for catch and release, the SF Fly Fishing Landing Net is the clear winner here.
-Its soft rubber was very gentle on the fish, and the transparent netting is designed to avoid spooking them as we scooped them up.
+Its soft rubber was very gentle on the fish, and the transparent netting is designed to avoid spooking them while you're scooping them up.
 But many of the nets came with a rubberized coating that worked in much the same fashion, including the Plusinno Foldable Net, the KastKing Madbite, and the Wakeman Fishing Retractable Net.
-If you plan on doing a lot of catch and release fishing, you'll want to seriously consider these landing nets.
+If you plan on doing a lot of catch and release fishing, you should seriously consider these landing nets.

 The need for a reliable fishing net is about as old as fishing itself.
-The most important consideration for you is all about the style of fishing you're looking to do.
+The most important thing to consider is the style of fishing you're looking to do.
 Are you itching to get off the beaten path and find a small stream or lake, or are you going way offshore in search of that trophy fish?
 Whatever it is, there's a landing net here designed just for you.
-And luckily, in this case, price does not entirely determine the best product for the job.
+And luckily, in this product category, price does not entirely determine the best model for the job.
 We hope this article has been informative in your search.
-Now get out there and reel in, net, and land the catch of the day.
+Now get out there and reel in, net, and land your catch of the day.

 — Kit Smith